Coboundaries and eigenvalues of finitary S-adic systems: Coboundaries for directive sequences and continuous eigenvalues

 \subsection{$S$-adic coboundaries and continuous eigenvalues}

 In this section we describe the connection between coboundaries and continuous eigenvalues.
-There are two types of statements, namely necessary conditions and sufficient conditions stated in terms of the existence of limits of the form $ \lim_{n\rightarrow \infty}\lambda^{h_n(a)}$ together with a coboundary condition.
-In Theorem \ref{thm:fully-essential-coboundary} we show that the existence of a continuous eigenvalue implies the existence of a coboundary, under some combinatorial condition.
+There are two types of statements, namely necessary conditions and sufficient conditions stated in terms of the existence of limits of the form $ \lim_{n\rightarrow \infty}\lambda^{h_n(a)}$, together with a coboundary condition.
+In Theorem \ref{thm:fully-essential-coboundary} we show that the existence of a continuous eigenvalue implies the existence of a weak coboundary, under some combinatorial condition.
 For sufficient conditions, in Theorem \ref{Host-continuous-bounded-onesided} we show that the existence of a coboundary associated to a rational $\lambda$ implies the existence of a continuous eigenvalue, and in Proposition \ref{Host-continuous-bounded-rw} we provide the return word version of Theorem \ref{Host-continuous-bounded-onesided}.
-Lastly, we consider the case of a finitary, straight, recognizable, primitive directive sequence, where each substitution appears infinitely often.
-With these restrictions, we show in Theorem \ref{thm:sufficient-continuous-A} that provided that the terms $\lambda^{h_n(a)}$ converge sufficiently fast, $\lambda$ is a continuous eigenvalue.
+Lastly, we consider the case of a finitary, straight, recognizable, directive sequence, where each substitution appears infinitely often.
+With these restrictions, we show in Theorem \ref{thm:sufficient-continuous-A} that, provided that the terms $\lambda^{h_n(a)}$ converge sufficiently fast, $\lambda$ is a continuous eigenvalue.

-All these results above are stated for one-sided shifts, to all us to work with the relatively simple definition of a coboundary in Definition \ref{def:Sadic-coboundary-one-sided}.
-The price we pay for this is that we must assume one-sided recognizability, which is generally more restrictive than two-sided recognizability.
-Therefore, in Section \ref{two-letter-coboundary} we formulate the notion of a two-letter coboundary and state Theorems \ref{Host-continuous-bounded} and Theorem \ref{thm:sufficient-continuous}, which give versions of our results under the assumption of two-sided recognizability.

-In the following theorem, we require that there be a fully essential word of length two.
-It is easy to find examples where this is satisfied, for example, we can take a directive sequence where there exists at least one substitution which appears boundedly often.
+In the following theorem, we require that there is a fully essential word of length two.
+It is easy to find examples where this is satisfied, for example, we can take a directive sequence where there exists at least one substitution which appears infinitely often, so that one can telescope to a directive sequence with a fully essential word.
 Also, this condition is satisfied if the substitutions in our directive sequence each have a word of length two in common in the images of letters by each substitution.
-However, note for instance with the case of an Arnoux-Rauzy directive sequence on a three-letter alphabet, Example \ref{ex:AR}, we require that one of the substitutions occurs with bounded ranges, to apply Theorem \ref{thm:fully-essential-coboundary}.
+However, note for instance with the case of an Arnoux-Rauzy directive sequence on a three-letter alphabet, Example \ref{ex:AR}, we would require that one of the substitutions occurs boundedly often, to apply Theorem \ref{thm:fully-essential-coboundary}.
+By Proposition~\ref{two-one-sided-continuous} and Remark~\ref{remark:coboundary}(v), the following result can be applied to either one- or two-sided shifts.